What Registrants Do & Not Do

 • Act outside their scope of practice or registration tier

-• Where medical or clinical care is required, CPR registrants are expected to:
+• Where medical or clinical care is required, registrants are expected to:

 • Refer to, or work alongside, appropriate healthcare professionals